[ programs ]

 Each year, every piano student gives at least one solo recital, plays chamber music, collaborates with instrumentalists and/or singers, and performs new music.

 Piano students at Yale regularly have valuable opportunities to perform in master classes by our internationally renowned faculty and acclaimed visiting pianists.
-Recent guests include: Emanuel Ax, Idil Biret, Bruno Canino, Christopher Elton, Leon Fleisher, Anton Kuerti, Ronan O’Hora, Jon Kimura Parker, Matti Raekallio, Pascal Rogé, Mikhail Rudy, Niklav Sivelov, Ignat Solzhenitsyn, Boris Slutsky, to name a few.
+Recent guests include: Emanuel Ax, Idil Biret, Bruno Canino, Christopher Elton, Leon Fleisher, Angela Hewitt, Anton Kuerti, Ronan O’Hora, Jon Kimura Parker, Roberto Prosseda, Matti Raekallio, Pascal Rogé, Mikhail Rudy, Niklas Sivelov, Ignat Solzhenitsyn, to name a few.

 Students selected for admission to the piano department are first-rate performers.
 In recent years, the roster has included graduates of Colburn School, Curtis Institute, Eastman, Juilliard, New England Conservatory, Oberlin College, and international peer institutions such as London’s Royal Academy of Music, Conservatoire de Paris, Hochschülen of Hannover and Munich, Mozarteum, Moscow Tchaikovsky Conservatory, Seoul National University, Central Conservatory of Music, Shanghai Conservatory, and other leading institutions.